ShiyuSky/Algorithms/README.md

 Always O(n^2) but the number of swaps (memory write) is O(n).
 It is often used when memory writing operations are expensive (e.g. flash memory) or when sorting large amount of small-sized arrays because asymptotically it is faster than O(nlogn) alternatives.

+**Countingsort**:

+Time complexity is O(n+k) where n is the number of elements and k is the range of the input.
+It is not a comparison-based sorting algorithm, so it is possible to sort in linear time when the range k is not significantly greater than number of elements n.

 **Bubblesort**:

 Worst/average case O(n^2) and best case O(n).
 In practice, it is often used for sorting almost-sorted arrays in linear time.